fnelson4314/Coding-Language-Notes/CodingLanguages/html_css.md

 - A flexbox consists of:
   - A flex container which is the parent (container) \<div> element
   - Flex items which are the items inside the container \<div>
+- A flexbox only affects the direct children that are contained inside of it
 - Properties:
   - flex-direction: Specifies the display direction of flex items in a container
     - Can be row (default value), column, row-reverse (displays right to left), or column-reverse (displays bottom to top)